 Strategic Advisor and Development Lead: Julie Farkas

-Board Member: Susie Leong, Nonprofit professional, public art administrator, urban planner
+Board Member: Susie Leong, Nonprofit fundraising professional, public art administrator, urban planner

-Board Member: Alexandra Porr Mazeres, Communications & marketing professional, MPH
+Board Member: Alexandra Porr Mazeres, MPH, Communications & marketing professional

 As outreach on this project has begun, support for the idea of the Springsong Museum has been overwhelming and much appreciated.
-Brilliant friends and family (especially Ted Henson) have contributed their time and brainpower to making the concept stronger and more impactful.
-We are grateful to receive the support of the Audubon Naturalist Society (ANS), the DC area's oldest independent environmental organization!
+Brilliant friends and colleagues have contributed their time and brainpower to making the concept stronger and more impactful.
+We are grateful to receive the support of Nature Forward (formerly the Audubon Naturalist Society), the DC area's oldest independent environmental organization!